Gordon R. Mitchell, PhD

 PhD, Northwestern University

-Associate Professor; Assistant Dean, University Honors College; Associate Professor of Clinical and Translational Science
+Associate Professor; Associate Professor of Clinical and Translational Science

-Mitchell’s research program focuses on rhetoric and argumentation, especially in medical, military and educational contexts.
-He is author of the award winning book, Strategic Deception: Rhetoric, Science and Politics in Missile Defense Advocacy, co-editor of Hitting First: Preventive Force in U.S. Security Strategy and has published over 40 articles and book chapters in leading scholarly outlets.
-Mitchell’s work on missile defense has been presented at invited talks in venues such as the World Policy Institute; the Belgian Royal Defence College and the US Congress, while his scholarship on intelligence analysis has been featured in nationally syndicated Op-Eds and official government reports.
+Gordon Mitchell’s scholarship on rhetoric and argumentation, focusing on military and healthcare contexts, has been recognized with awards from the National Communication Association and American Forensics Association.
+Author of Strategic Deception: Rhetoric, Science and Politics in Missile Defense Advocacy (Michigan State University Press), he has published over 40 articles and book chapters in leading scholarly outlets.
+Mitchell’s research on missile defense has been presented at invited talks in venues such as the World Policy Institute, the Belgian Royal Defence College, and the U.S. Congress, while his scholarship on intelligence analysis has been featured in nationally syndicated Op-Eds, policy briefs, and official government reports.

-Mitchell is recipient of the Chancellor’s Distinguished Teaching Award, the David and Tina Bellet Teaching Excellence Award and has directed 12 PhD dissertations and served on over 30 doctoral committees.
-In his 21 years as a debate educator, Mitchell’s teams won three national championships and he convened hundreds of public debates on topics such as global warming, network neutrality, Marcellus Shale drilling, abstinence-only sex education, county government structure, human rights amnesty and transportation funding.
+Mitchell is recipient of the Chancellor’s Distinguished Teaching Award, the David and Tina Bellet Teaching Excellence Award, the Provost’s Innovation in Education Award, and has directed some 14 Ph.D. dissertations and served on over 30 doctoral committees at the University of Pittsburgh.
+In his 21 years as a debate educator, Mitchell’s teams won three national championships and he convened hundreds of public debates on topics such as global warming, network neutrality, Marcellus Shale drilling, abstinence-only sex education, county government structure, football concussions, soda taxes, human rights anmnesty and transportation funding.
+He also taught the first generation of high school teachers in the Urban Debate League, a nation-wide initiative to expand policy debating in U.S. urban centers in the 1990s.
 As an undergraduate student debater at Northwestern University, Mitchell was half of the top-ranked two-person team in the nation in 1988 and the top individual speaker at the 1989 National Debate Tournament.

 Public Opinion, Thinly Sliced and Served Hot.
 International Journal of Communication, 9, online.
 2015.